AgentMindStorm/translation-porter/README.md

 ### Example:

-In Color mode, the identifier `block.minecraft.banner.bricks.VAR` expands into 16 identifiers such as `block.minecraft.banner.bricks.black`, `block.minecraft.banner.bricks.blue`, `block.minecraft.banner.bricks.brown`, and all the rest.
+In the Color modes, the identifier `block.minecraft.banner.bricks.VAR` expands into 16 identifiers such as `block.minecraft.banner.bricks.black`, `block.minecraft.banner.bricks.blue`, `block.minecraft.banner.bricks.brown`, and all the rest.

 In Multiple mode, the identifier `effect.minecraft.VAR` expands into a user-defined set of identifiers such as `effect.minecraft.infested`, `effect.minecraft.oozing`, and  `effect.minecraft.weaving`.